NoamGivaty/GitHubDataCollector/README.md

 ## Running the Application

 To run the application, set up the project with an IDE and run it.
-Access the application via http://localhost:8080/swagger-ui.html.
-Enter one or more usernames separated by commas and without spaces, as well as any relevant keywords separated by commas.
+Access the application via http://localhost:8080/.

+## Docker Image

+To run the application using Docker, build the Dockerfile and run the image.

 ## Technologies Used